When are your auctions and how can I get a copy of the catalogue?

 The wines listed in our auction catalogues have all been consigned to us from some of the finest collectors and cellars in the United States.
 All of the wines listed (unless noted otherwise) are in our temperature-controlled warehouse in Wood Dale and have been carefully inspected by our trained personnel.

-Can I sell my well-stored wine through a Chicago Wine Company live auction?
+How do I sell my well-stored wine through a Chicago Wine Company live auction?

 How do I know what condition the bottles I’m bidding on are in?